AleksanderBodurri/blog-aleksanderbodurri/projects/blog/src/assets/md/nghost/page-1.md

 Of course, it is not reccomended to overwrite `APP_ID` in this way, and if we do, we should make sure we provide a factory to `APP_ID` that generates a random string.

 Overall this is a mostly useless trick, but one that I found to be a interesting example of the power dependency injection gives to developers.
-Maybe one day a company that uses Angular will provide `APP_ID` with a value to say "we-are-hiring", similar to how how Reddit puts out a hiring message with console logs.